gsoules/MkDocs/digital-archive/docs/superuser/import-csv.md

 ## Import Data from Excel
 -	Upload all of the to-be-imported image and PDF files into the import folder

--	Data preparation
+### Data preparation

 -	Save the Excel file as CSV, but first, avoid  #### in cells by changing the format of all columns to General.
 -	Watch out for Excel converting date text to actual dates with the wrong format.
 -	Make sure there is a column Item Type that is populated with the installation’s item type e.g. GCIHS.
 If this column is missing, then choose the default Item Type from the Default Values section of the import screen.

--	Importing:
+### Importing
 -	Name the column headers using Element syntax e.g.
     -	Dublin Core:Title
     -	Item Type Metadata:Notes